What is Language Acquisition Theory? 3 Top Theories of How We Learn to Communicate

 Both hearing and deaf children use gestures and physical symbolizing to show something when they’re young.
 However, in deaf children, these gestures appear around the same time that a hearing child produces their first spoken words (study here).

-According to this research paper, “deaf children move from prelinguistic gesturing to performing manual syllabic babbling which occurs at 7-10 months of age.
+According to a research paper, “deaf children move from prelinguistic gesturing to performing manual syllabic babbling which occurs at 7-10 months of age.
 This is an activity which differs from other hand activity of the child because it “possess (1.) a restricted set of phonetic units (unique to signed languages), (2.) syllabic organization, and it was (3.) used without meaning or reference”

 Language Acquisition Theory & Artificial Intelligence